Christian Aid Cryptic Pop Artists Quiz

 Your information will only be used for administration of this quiz, sending out answers or prizes.
 If you fill in Gift Aid information it will be forwarded to Christian Aid who deal with it.
 We do not retain any details.

 We hope that to be able to deliver Christian Aid envelopes during CA Week, which we invite you to drop in to the church or post back.
 We will not be returning to collect them.
-We also hope to have a stall or two at the Village Market during May and one other fund-raising event - Watch this space!
+We also plan to have a Cream Tea Afternoon (with cake stall, Raffle, etc.) at the end of June.
 We will deliver details together with the CA envelopes.

 Christian Aid Week is a major part of Christian Aid's annual fundraising and the current world situation increases their need for funds, since they work with the poorest of the poor, who are even more vulnerable to disease, through inadequate food & sanitation in many areas.
 You can donate directly to them online by going to their website and clicking the "Donate Now" button.

-Alternately you can send cash or cheques via us; drop them in to Janet at 12 West Way or post them (in an envelope marked Christian Aid) into the safe in the belfry door at St. Peter's Church in Slinfold. (the safe is emptied daily) and we'll make sure that it all gets to them.
+Alternately you can send cash or cheques via us; drop them in to Janet at 12 West Way, who forwards it all to the treasurer, or post them (in an envelope marked Christian Aid) into the safe in the belfry door at St. Peter's Church in Slinfold. (the safe is emptied daily) and we'll make sure that it all gets to them.

 At the back of St Peter's church you can find a recycled plastic bottle for collecting 'Pat's Pennies'.
 Pat was one of our earliest volunteers and originated the idea of collecting your small change throughout the year.
 The format varies slightly each year; we have had a 'mile of pennies' 'pounds of pennies' 'copperplate Pat's wall' 'a barrowful of pennies' etc. but we have been collecting this 'Small Change To Make Large Changes In The Poorest Lives' for at least 30 years now.
 Please take a 'Pat's Penny Pot' to collect for next year.